Helena G. Wells

 Agent Helena George "H.G."
 Wells is a fictional character on the American television series Warehouse 13, played by Jaime Murray.
-Agent Wells has been a recurring guest character of the series, playing the major antagonist of Season 2 and appearing alongside Agents Myka Bering and Pete Lattimer.
-H.G Wells is Portrayed as having a genius-level intellect and a methodical nature, she is an inventor, author and a former agent of Warehouses 12 and 13.
-Warehouse 13 is a work of fiction, so is H.G Wells.
+Agent Wells was a recurring guest character of the series, playing the major antagonist of Season 2 and appearing alongside the agents Myka Bering and Pete Lattimer.
+Wells was portrayed as having a genius-level intellect and a methodical nature besides being an inventor, author, and a former agent of the fictitious Warehouses 12 and 13.
+Helena Wells is revealed in the show to be the "true" author of the famous H.G.
+Wells novels who, unable to do so as a woman, used her brother's image and identity to publish the books.

 Character background

-In the season 3 episode "Stand", it is revealed that Wells joins Warehouse 12 in the year 1889.
-It is depicted in "Stand" and "Vendetta" that Helena begins her work as an agent from that time and continues up until sometime after 1899.
+In the season 3 episode "Stand", it is revealed that Wells joined Warehouse 12 in the year 1889.
+It is depicted in "Stand" and "Vendetta" that Helena began her work as an agent from that time and continued up until sometime after 1899.

-As an Agent of Warehouse 12, it is made clear that she dislikes the use of conventional firearms.
-When she brings the matter to her mentor and boss Chaturanga, he gives her a gun that stuns the victim with electricity.
-She likely used it as a base model for the Tesla (the primary firearm used by Agents of Warehouse 13) that she created with Nikola Tesla in 1893.
+As an Agent of Warehouse 12, it was made clear that she disliked the use of conventional firearms.
+When she brought the matter to her mentor and boss Chaturanga, he gave her a gun that stuns the victim with electricity.
+She likely used it as a base model for the Tesla (the primary firearm used by Agents of Warehouse 13) that she portrayed Nikola Tesla in 1893.

-After the loss of her daughter Christina, who was killed in a robbery while vacationing with cousins in Paris, Helena becomes obsessed with finding a way to turn back time and save her.
-This leads to the invention of the "H.G.
-Wells' Time Machine".
-Helena's time machine in Warehouse 13 differs from the machine described in the novel The Time Machine by H.G.
-Wells in that the device she presents is not a vehicle.
+After the loss of her daughter Christina, who was killed in a robbery while vacationing with cousins in Paris, Helena became obsessed with finding a way to turn back time and save her.
+This led to the invention of "H. G. Wells' Time Machine".
+Helena's time machine in Warehouse 13, unlike the machine described in the novel The Time Machine by H.G.
+Wells, is not a vehicle.
 Instead, it transports consciousness to a directed target across time.

-After several failed attempts to save her daughter's life Helena eventually realizes she is unable to change events from the past, and after murdering the men who killed her daughter, she continues to behave recklessly until she eventually inadvertently causes the death of a fellow agent.
-This event shocks her into the realization that she has become a danger, and she chooses to be bronzed to prevent any further damage.
+After several failed attempts to save her daughter's life, Helena eventually realizes she is unable to change events from the past, and after murdering the men who killed her daughter, she continues to behave recklessly until she eventually inadvertently causes the death of a fellow agent.
+This event shocks her to the realization that she has become a danger, and she chooses to be bronzed to prevent any further damage.
 Bronzing is a form of punishment the Warehouse utilizes after conventional imprisonment has failed or is not an option.
-The subject is cast in bronze in a special machine, and thereafter remains conscious, but in a state that resembles cryogenic sleep where the aging process is stopped.
+The subject is cast in bronze in a special machine and thereafter remains conscious, but in a state that resembles cryogenic sleep where the aging process is stopped.
 She remains bronzed until set free by Leena on the order of James MacPherson in the season finale of season 1.